 Time to Resolution

-Time to resolution or resolution time is the average time between a customers first interaction and when the interaction, issue or ticket is marked as “resolved”.
-Time to resolution is also known as Mean Time to Resolution and abbreviated as TTR or MTTR.
+Time to resolution or resolution time is the average time between a customer's first interaction and when the interaction, issue or ticket is marked as “resolved”.
+Time to resolution is also known as Mean Time to Resolution and is abbreviated as TTR or MTTR.

 With this metric, it’s important not to forget the quality of service.
-A quick answer might be efficient but a bad service doesn’t provide an excellent customer experience.
+A quick answer might be efficient but bad service doesn’t provide an excellent customer experience.
 TTR is usually an average over a certain period of time and can be calculated by simply recording the duration of each customer service.

 Customer Satisfaction Score

 Customer Satisfaction Score is the measure of customer experience and is also often abbreviated as CSAT.
 It measures how satisfied your customers are with your business's services or products.

 This metric can help improve efficiency by measuring the effectiveness of a specific interaction, product or event.
 It can, however, be slightly limited when it comes to measuring a customer’s ongoing relationship with a company.